15 Top Things to Do in Malaga When it Rains

 If you’re looking for a unique activity to do in Malaga on a rainy day, do an escape room.

-It’s entertaining and will keep your mind busy trying to read clues and solving riddles.
+It’s entertaining and will keep your mind busy trying to read clues and solve riddles.

 Parapark Malaga is one of the companies that arrange these escape rooms.
 They have different great rooms, and their prices are reasonable.